Atlas002/CTF_WUs/DVCTF_2025/OSINT/1-Research/README.md

 Sadly as I completed this at the end of day one on site, I did not complete the `2 - Accomplice` nor `3 - Raid` challenge and don't have a write up for them at the moment.

-Some congratulationsare in order for our colleagues at [0xECE](https://www.linkedin.com/company/equipe0xece/) for first-blooding this challenge!
+Some congratulations are in order for our colleagues at [0xECE](https://www.linkedin.com/company/equipe0xece/) for first-blooding this challenge!

 A last thank you for everyone who was on site, the vibes were incredible and see you next year !